-The Cell's financial liabilities comprise of payables and accruals and borrowings.
+The Company's financial liabilities comprise of payables and accruals.

 Financial liabilities are initially measured at fair value, and, where applicable, adjusted for transaction costs unless the Company designated a financial liability at fair value through profit or loss.

 Subsequent measurement of financial liabilities